Aimee Olexy

-Aimee Olexy is an American restaurateur who, with Stephen Starr owns The Love in Philadelphia.
+Aimee Olexy is an American restaurateur who, with Stephen Starr, owns The Love in Philadelphia.
 They also co-own Talula's Table and Talula's Garden.

 Biography

-Olexey grew up in West Chester, Pennsylvania.
+Olexy grew up in West Chester, Pennsylvania.
 In the late 1980s, as a teenager, her first restaurant job was in Conshohocken, Pennsylvania at Spring Mill Café.
-She attended St. Joseph’s University where she earned a degree in English literature followed by a MBA.
+She attended St. Joseph’s University where she earned a degree in English literature followed by an MBA.
 She went on to France and attended l’Universitie du Vin.